aws-samples/amazon-nova-samples/multimodal-understanding/repeatable-patterns/09-contextual-retrieval-with-llama-index/README.md

 * An AWS account
 * The AWS CLI installed and configured with your credentials
-* The latest stable version of Node.js and npm installed
+* The latest LTS version of Node.js
 * Requested access to amazon.Nova-pro-v1:0 via Bedrock model access

 1) Build CDK project